strapi/documentation/docusaurus/docs/cloud/getting-started/deployment-cli.md

 :::prerequisites
 Before you can deploy your Strapi application on Strapi Cloud using the Command Line Interface, you need to have the following prerequisites:

-- Be a first-time Strapi Cloud user: you must never have created and deployed a project with Strapi Cloud before, and your free trial must still be available.
+- Be a first-time Strapi Cloud user: you must never have deployed a project with Strapi Cloud before, and your free trial must still be available.
 - Have a Google, GitHub or GitLab account.
 - Have an already created Strapi project, stored locally.
 The project must be less than 100MB.
 - Have available storage in your hard drive where the temporary folder of your operating system is stored.